maximiliangarmatsch/automation-building-blocks/README.md

 python run_crew.py
 ```

-## Steps to Run any crew with "/"command
+## Steps to Run any crew with "!"command

 ### 1. Navigate to the Project Directory